 Fully complete before being returned to the relevant member of teaching staff if instructed to do so.

-The student’s own work.
+The pupil’s own work.

-Any marking of work will only take place for specific “key” pieces as identified by teaching staff and will focus on examination style assessments.
+Any marking of work will only take place for specific “key” pieces as identified by teaching staff

-The school expects students and staff to maintain a good work ethic and a high quality of work during the period of remote learning.
+The school expects pupils and staff to maintain a good work ethic and a high quality of work during the period of remote learning.

-Students are accountable for the completion of their own schoolwork – teaching staff will only contact parents via email if there are any significant concerns about the quality of or completion of any work.
+Pupils are accountable for the completion of their own schoolwork – teaching staff will only contact parents via email if there are any significant concerns about the quality of or completion of any work.

-Work that cannot be completed for genuine reasons will be completed when the student returns to school.
+Work that cannot be completed for genuine reasons will be completed when the pupil returns to school.

-Teaching staff will monitor the academic progress of students with SEND and discuss additional support or provision with the SENCO as soon as possible.
+Teaching staff will monitor the academic progress of pupils with SEND and discuss additional support or provision with the SENCO as soon as possible.

-Staff must consider that for some students (particularly those with high levels of anxiety) this will be a stressful time and should consider their expectations in terms of the work set and deadlines set.
-They should also consider that students might be unwell or not able to work.
+Staff must consider that for some pupils (particularly those with high levels of anxiety) this will be a stressful time and should consider their expectations in terms of the work set and deadlines set.
+They should also consider that pupils might be unwell or not able to work.

-Schools will not be asking for data on student performance (for the period of time that schools have been engaged in remote learning).
+Schools will not be asking for data on pupil performance (for the period of time that schools have been engaged in remote learning).
 Therefore, all assessment should be formative.
 The purpose of any assessment should be to inform the development of future learning resources and activities.
 The key principle should be that only assessment that is useful to pupils and their teachers should be undertaken.
 It will be up to the professional judgement of the school leaders and teaching staff to set appropriate assessed work if they deem it essential.

 Health and safety